ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

   resetForm: false
 });
 ```

+## When to change the defaults?

+Quite rarely!
+If you have a single form on the page and nothing else is causing the page to invalidate, you'll probably be fine as it is.
+For multiple forms on the same page, you have to experiment with these three options.
+Read more on the [multiple forms](/concepts/multiple-forms) page.

 `applyAction` and `invalidateAll` are the most technical ones; if you're dealing with a single form per page, you can most likely skip them.